magento/devdocs/guides/v2.0/config-guide/multi-site/ms_apache.md

 ### Assumptions
 We assume the following:

-*   You're developing on a development machine (laptop, virtual machine, and so on)
+*   You're working on a development machine (laptop, virtual machine, and so on)

     Additional tasks might be required to deploy multiple websites in a hosted environment; check with your hosting provider for more information.